Analyzing Hertz Global (OTCMKTS:HTZGQ) & HyreCar (NASDAQ:HYRE)

-Hertz Global (OTCMKTS:HTZGQ) and HyreCar (NASDAQ:HYRE) are both small-cap transportation companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their earnings, profitability, dividends, risk, valuation, analyst recommendations and institutional ownership.
+Hertz Global (OTCMKTS:HTZGQ) and HyreCar (NASDAQ:HYRE) are both small-cap transportation companies, but which is the superior business?
+We will compare the two businesses based on the strength of their risk, valuation, profitability, analyst recommendations, earnings, institutional ownership and dividends.

 Profitability